stevejay/react-roving-tabindex/README.md

 );
 ```

 The default behaviour is selected by setting the direction to `horizontal`.
 If the direction is set to `vertical` then it is the ArrowUp and ArrowDown keys that are used to move to the previous and next input.
 If the direction is set to `both` then both the ArrowLeft and ArrowUp keys can be used to move to the previous input, and both the ArrowRight and ArrowDown keys can be used to move to the next input.
-You can update this `direction` value at any time.
+You can update this `direction` prop at any time.

 #### allowFocusOnClick

 The tuple returned by the `useRovingTabIndex` hook includes a `focused` flag that is used to signal if the associated input should have `focus()` invoked on it or not.
 In the code example above in the 'Basic usage' section, it is the `useFocusEffect` hook that invokes `focus()` on the input if necessary.
-The `RovingTabIndexProvider` has an optional `allowFocusOnClick` prop that affects that `focused` flag when the associated input is clicked.
+The `RovingTabIndexProvider` has an optional `allowFocusOnClick` prop that affects that `focused` flag when the associated input is clicked (with an input device or touch).

 By default the `allowFocusOnClick` prop is `true` which means that the `focused` flag returned by the `useRovingTabIndex` hook will always be `true` after the associated input is clicked.
 If you instead set `allowFocusOnClick` to `false` then the `focused` flag will always be `false` after the associated input is clicked.

-You may well want to set `allowFocusOnClick` to `false` so that this library's focus behaviour mimics browser focus behaviour.
-For example in Safari (macOS and iOS), clicking on a button does not result in it becoming focused (as described in [this blog post](https://zellwk.com/blog/inconsistent-button-behavior/)).
+You may want to set `allowFocusOnClick` to `false` so that this library's focus behaviour mimics browser focus behaviour.
+For example in Safari (macOS and iOS), clicking on a button does not result in it becoming focused (as discussed in [this blog post](https://zellwk.com/blog/inconsistent-button-behavior/)).

-The following example code shows how the `allowFocusOnClick` prop can be set to `false`:
+The following code snippet demonstrates setting the `allowFocusOnClick` prop to `false`:

 ```ts
 const SomeComponent = () => (